ab10io/Model-Checking/README.md

 # Model-Checking
-This contains in-class exercises for Model Checking course by Prof. B Srivathsan.
+This contains the exercises and assignmets for Model Checking course.